tofke/BTCi-mn-setup/README.md

 #### Note : do not right-clic and copy the above URL it would download an HTML file !
 * use the exact same command shown here, or download manually and copy the archive to your VPS

-c) Decompress the tar archive in your $HOME (will create files in ~/bin) :
+d) Decompress the tar archive in your $HOME (will create files in ~/bin) :
 ```
 tar zxvf xbi-ubuntu-$DISTRIB_RELEASE-$(arch).tar.gz
 ```

-d) create XBI folder and configuration file :
+e) create XBI folder and configuration file :
 ```
 mkdir ~/.XBI && echo "#Bitcoin Incognito (XBI) configuration file
 #first of all, let's start in the background